 It’s time for their voice to be heard.

-Author's Note: When this letter appeared in the online version of the Courier, it got a lot of very mean comments written under the false impression that I was much older than I actually am.
+Author's Note: When this letter appeared in the online version of the Courier, it got a lot of very mean comments written under the false impression that I was much older than I really am.
 Example: "I'm glad that people like you are gracing the obituary pages more and more frequently."

-I certainly hope to disappoint whoever said that!
+I certainly hope to disappoint them!